vincode-io/Zavala/docs/_pages/help/Main_Window.md

 This is where the main action happens and where you will spend the most time.
 To get started quickly, just add a title, a tag maybe, and then start adding rows.

 If you have a keyboard, use the tab key to indent rows and shift-tab to outdent them.
 If you are on iOS there are arrows above the keyboard to indent, outdent and more.
-You should be able to figure most things out, but we do have an indent guild at [Editing Outlines](zavala://document?accountID=1&documentUUID=B0BE1D0D-59D4-468D-BEC5-6697E0F20A07) to read.